diskuv/dkml-install-api/contributors/doc/Design.rst

    .. note::

      This is a underspecified spot in the design.
-There needs to be a "selections" artifact created by the CLI Archive Installer or GUI installer to describe the end-user choices.
+There needs to be a "selections" artifact created by the Console Installer or GUI installer to describe the end-user choices.
 And there needs to be some mapping from that "selections" artifact into command line options for ``dkml-install-user-runner.exe`` and  ``dkml-install-admin-runner.exe``.